 Green Dot encourages bystanders (everyone will be one at some point) to make a choice and then take action by doing something to prevent violence from happening in our community.
 Built on the idea that in order to measurably reduce the instances of power-based personal violence there must be a culture shift, Green Dot capitalizes on peer and cultural influence to encourage change in behaviors from those that sustain violence in our community.

 When students matriculate, they pledge "that my actions will be thoughtful and ethical and that I will do my best to instill a sense of responsibility in those among us who falter."
 Students are pledging to live the Green Dot already through our very own Honor Code -- the training just gives you the skills to do it.

-To learn more about Green Dot, visit http://www.livethegreendot.com/.
+To learn more about the national Green Dot program, visit www.livethegreendot.com.

-What Connecticut College Green Dot alumni have to say about the 6-hour program
+What Connecticut College Green Dot grads have to say about the 6-hour program

 "Keeping the session in a 6-hour chunk is helpful for the continuity of the training - it allows you to relate things from earlier in the training to new things that come up… As much as it is a big time commitment it is totally worth it."

 "The time went by fast … and I feel like the discussion really added to making the material more concrete and understandable.
 This is a fantastic program, and please do more of them!"